The Web Health

 Risk Factors for Back Pain

-3. Obesity also adds extra weight on the back thus causing it to work harder than it should.
-That means each additional pound you carry is equivalent to 4 pounds of pressure on the back’s lower region.
-Eating and exercising properly can bring significant changes to a person’s health and help to avoid back pain even if they are not overweight.
+• Obesity also adds extra weight on the back, thus causing it to work harder than it should.
+That means each additional pound you carry is equivalent to 4 pounds of pressure on the lower back region.
+Eating and exercising properly can bring significant changes to a person’s health and help to avoid back pain, even if they are not overweight.

-5. How you lift heavy items is one of the greatest factors affecting your back health.
-One of the most frequent mistakes is bending at the waist and lifting with your back instead of using your legs muscles.
+• How you lift heavy items is one of the greatest factors affecting your back health.
+One of the most frequent mistakes is bending at the waist and lifting with your back instead of using your leg muscles.
 Never bend at the waist when lifting an object; always bend at the knees.

-6. Hormonal and psychological factors such as stress, depression and anxiety can also cause back aches.
-Stress results in tension of muscles and this can lead to discomfort.
+• Hormonal and psychological factors such as stress, depression and anxiety can also cause back aches.
+Stress results in tension of muscles, and this can lead to discomfort like a sore lower back when coughing, which might seem unrelated at first.

-7. Last but not least, smoking is associated with increased prevalence of back pain.
-Nicotine constricts blood vessels and this results to cutting off the blood supply to the spine and this will harm the discs.
+• Last but not least, smoking is associated with increased prevalence of back pain.
+Nicotine constricts blood vessels, and this results in cutting off the blood supply to the spine, and this will harm the discs.
 Smoking also leads to osteoporosis, a condition that causes the bones to become weak.

 Back Pain Diagnosing